Gold Dust Twins: Background

-The original "Gold Dust Twins"
+The original Gold Dust Twins

-The Gold Dust Twins, 'Goldie' and 'Dustie', were the 'faces' of the Fairbank's Gold Dust washing powder product lines.
-The original (circa 1892) version of the twins was a drawing of two young black children cheerfully cleaning up together in a washtub.
+The Gold Dust Twins, "Goldie" and "Dustie" (sometimes spelled "Dusty"), were the faces of the Fairbank's Gold Dust washing powder product lines.
+The original version of the twins circa 1892 was a drawing of two young black children cheerfully cleaning up together in a washtub.
 On the original containers, they are simply pictured standing side-by-side over the "Gold Dust Washing Powder" wording and behind a mound of gold coins, while standing underneath an arch emblazoned with the name "Fairbank's."

 By the 1903 launch of a national advertising campaign, renderings of the twins had been transformed into a cartoonish pair of caricature, bald, black children of unspecified gender shown wearing tutus that sported the words "Gold" and "Dust" on them.
 On product containers and in advertisements, they were often comically depicted, along with a huge stack of dishes in a washtub, with one twin cleaning, the other drying.
 The twins became icons following a 1903 national marketing campaign, which featured the slogan "Let the Twins Do Your Work."
 They became an easily recognizable trademark found in many, if not most, U.S. homes during the first half of the twentieth century.

 The Gold Dust Twins were drawn by E.W.
 Kemble, then a staff artist for the Chicago Daily Graphic.
 They were featured in print, billboard, specialty advertising, and radio advertisements for over sixty-five years.
 The Gold Dust Twins was the name of a popular radio program which was broadcast nationally in the US in the 1920s.
 Starring Harvey Hindemeyer as "Goldie", and Earle Tuckerman as "Dusty," the show was sponsored by Lever Brothers and Gold Dust washing powder.
 An early example of product tie-ins, Gold Dust's advertising jingle became the show's theme song, sung by Hindemeyer and Tuckerman.

 The products (along with Goldie and Dustie) were phased out by the mid-1950s, as national sensibilities regarding race and racial stereotypes embodied in the Twins characters began to change.